 5. Draw Up an LLC Operating Agreement

 This step isn’t a legal requirement, but it makes considerable business sense.
 An LLC operating agreement enables you to structure financial and working relationships among the members of your LLC.
-Some of the arrangements covered can include how members divvy up profits, manage the operation's day-to-day, make business decisions and deal with the arrival and departure of members from the company.
+Some of the arrangements covered can include how members divvy up profits, manage the operation's day-to-day, make business decisions and deal with the arrival and departure of LLC members from the company.

 LLC vs. Other Business Structures